Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	5. Bureaucratic waste analysis:  Fairly literal.
 Staying ahead of regulatory exploitation is an administrative challenge.
 However, it loses points for being a *hostile* regulatory challenge, as there will be more people actively trying to defang or derange the regulatory authority, and the system is thus more likely to fall into a dystopic state.
 	6. Utopic Rating:  3/5, +1 in Planned Economies, -1 in Feudal Economies
 	7. Public Protection Rating:  1/5, +1 in Regulated or Planned Economies
+	8. Technological smoothness:  2/5
+	9. Technological extremophilia:  1/5
-	8. Kind of person most protected:  Greedy mathematicians.
+	10. Kind of person most protected:  Greedy mathematicians.

 ---
 2021-3-31; I feel generally scared and/or angry at trying to ideologically analyze the Imperial technologies, which strike me as rotten with unspoken dependencies and/or outright lies, even though I can see that there's also some measure of brilliance and worth down there if I'd a greater mastery of the game to use it with.